 The Deal provides £350m provisional funding for a package of investments focused on the Innovation and Digital domains that will create significant economic impact, subject to the submission of fully developed OBCs.
 The investment spans five key sectors - Advanced Manufacturing, AI and Data Analytics, Health and Life Sciences, Med-Tech and Creative Industries.

-Background to the Global Innovation Institute project
+Background to iREACH project: